heisenbuug/Long-Short-Term-Memory/README.md

 In FFNN the output at anytime is a function of **current inputs and weights alone**.
 But in RNN our output at any time t is not only dependent on **current input and weights but also on previous inputs(input at time t-1, t-2...t-n)**.

 In **FFNN** we use an activation function to obtain hidden layer, for that all we need are **inputs** and the **weight matrix** connecting the inputs to the hidden layer.
 In **RNN** we use an activation function but here the input to the activation function is now the sum of the **product of inputs and their corresponding weight matrix** and **the product of the previous activation values and thier coresspondig weight martix**.

+### LSTM
+The major concept behind LSTM was the idea that some signals(state variables) can be kept fixed by using gates and reintroduced or not at an appropriate time in the future.
+By doing so arbitrary time intervals can be represented and temporal dependencies can be captured.

 ### Markdown